RedisTimeSeries/RedisTimeSeries/docs/commands/ts.createrule.md

     | `std.s` | sample standard deviation of the values             |
     | `var.p` | population variance of the values                   |
     | `var.s` | sample variance of the values                       |
-  - _bucketDuration_ - Time bucket for aggregation in milliseconds
+  - _bucketDuration_ - duration of each bucket, in milliseconds

   The alignment of time buckets is 0.